 Metro Kids Soccer will use Team Sideline or another program to schedule games.

-All teams are guaranteed at least ten (10) total games.
+All teams are guaranteed at least ten (10) total games, unless weather or other unforeseen circumstances dictate otherwise.

 Each quarter begins with a kick off.
 The kick off must be a pass to another teammate.
 See the playing rules for specifics.

-After every goal (ball in the net), the game is re-started with the team that did not score kicking off in the manner described above.
+After every goal (ball in the net), the game is re-started with the team that did not score kicking off in the manner described in the playing rules.

 Failure to pass the ball with the first kick results in a change of possession.
 The defending team gets a throw in at mid field.
-However, referees (U8) and coach facilitators (U7) have the discretion to offer a re-try.
+However, game monitors have the discretion to offer a re-try.

 Players may shoot and defend within the Halo Zone, but they must be moving; no standing.
 See the playing rules for specifics.
 “Violations” will result in a throw in for the other team.